6 arrested in Toomey town hall protest

 HARRISBURG, Pa.
-(WHTM) – Protesters met outside ABC27’s station to protest an event with United States Senator Pat Toomey, police say six people were arrested.
+(WHTM) – Protesters met outside ABC27’s station Wednesday evening to protest an event with U.S. Sen. Pat Toomey.

-According to a police report, several warnings were given before the arrests were made.
-The group was charged with a summary offense of trespassing.
+According to the Harrisburg Police Department, several warnings were given before six arrests were made.
+Those arrested were charged with trespassing, a summary offense.

 Critics of the Republican have accused him of not holding open town hall events, calling him a coward and stating Wednesday night’s event, slated as a town hall, was not truly a town hall given the limited attendance inside ABC27’s studio.

-The event is Toomey’s first this year in front of an audience, not including private meetings with demonstrators and teleconferences.
+The event was Toomey’s first this year in front of an audience, not including private meetings with demonstrators and teleconferences.

 Protesters blocked entrances at ABC27’s station, chanting mostly in protest of the Senate’s health care legislation that Toomey helped pen.